Paris Metro: 1990–2010: Eole and Météor

 In October 1998, the current day Line 14 was inaugurated on its central trunk (from Saint-Lazare to Bibliothèque François Mitterrand stations).
-It was the first fully new Métro line in 63 years.
+It was the first fully new Metro line in 63 years.
 Known during its conception as Météor (MÉTro Est-Ouest Rapide), it was the first of the now three fully automatic lines within the network, along with Lines 1 and 4.
 It was also the first line of the Parisian network to feature platform screen doors on every station on opening day to prevent suicides and accidents.
 It was conceived with suburban extension in mind, similar to the Line 13 extensions built during the 1970s.
 As a result, most of the stations are at least a kilometre apart.
-Like the RER lines designed by the RATP, nearly all stations offer connections with multiple Métro lines.
+Like the RER lines designed by the RATP, nearly all stations offer connections with multiple Metro lines.

 Lines 13 and 7 are the only two on the network to be split in branches.
 Hoping to get rid of those saturated branches and thus improve the network's efficiency, RATP had initially planned to attribute to line 14 one branch of each line (most probably the Asnières-Gennevilliers and Villejuif branches), then extend them both further into the suburbs.
 This project was abandoned due to the cost of modernizing the allotted branches.
 In 1999, the RER Line E was inaugurated.
 Known during its conception as Eole (Est-Ouest Liaison Express), it is the fifth RER line.
 Originally terminating at station, it was extended west in early 2025 towards Nanterre, through the La Défense business district, with an extension west through "stealing" the Mantes-la-Jolie branch of Transilien line J, in mind and on papers.